-This guide explains how to use TestDriver to generate Playwright test scripts and integrate them into your repository using a GitHub Actions workflow.
-The workflow automates the process of generating Playwright tests, creating a pull request with the generated test, and ensuring all dependencies are installed.
+This guide explains how to use TestDriver CLI to generate Playwright test scripts and integrate them into your repository using a GitHub Actions workflow.
+The workflow automates the process of generating Playwright tests using TestDriver’s execution capabilities and can create pull requests with the generated tests.

 Workflow overview